dresio12/2025_InSeason_Projects/leadoff_walk_scoring/README.md

 RunScorePct - A column graph that takes the previous chart and displays the percentage of innings in which at least one run scores after a leadoff walk, from highest to lowest

+low_pct - Percentage of total innings that begin with a leadoff walk